calimero-archive/docs/docs/getting_started/contract_manage.md

 ![](../../static/img/deployed-contract.png)

-This action also creates a subaccount, which can be viewed under [custodial accounts](/docs/getting_started/custodial.md), and adds the binary file to the subaccount.
+This action also creates a subaccount, which can be viewed under [custodial accounts](/docs/getting_started/custodial.md), and deployes the smart contract wasm to it.

 ## Interacting with the contract